Mazi Pilip, Tom Suozzi make final pitches in House race for George Santos’ seat

 The race in New York’s 3rd Congressional District has made for a mad dash after Santos was expelled from the House in December, felled by his serial lies and a 23-count indictment accusing him of fraud.

-He said he views Pilip as a kind person, but added that he would not mind if she lost.
+He added that he views Pilip as a kind person, but added that he would not mind if she lost.

 “I don’t want Tom to win,” Santos said by phone.
 “I’m not thrilled about Mazi.”